nwrenger/disable-dimensions/README.md

 ## Why use this data pack/mod?

-1. **Only Available Solution**:
+1. **Only Complete Solution**:
-   No other data pack based solution still works for the current Minecraft versions.
+   No other data pack currently disables both the Nether and the End for the current Minecraft versions.
    All older ones are outdated or broken.
 2. **Comprehensive Coverage**:
    Works in every realistic situation.
 For players in all game modes, ender pearls, minecarts, and more.